cellarium-ai/CellMincer/docs/source/reference/index.rst

     Number of convolution layers at each U-Net step.

 **model.spatial_unet_padding :** *bool*
     Enables padding after each convolution layer.
-Recommended to set False.
+Set False when using whole-frame padding.

 **model.spatial_unet_readout_kernel_size :** *int*
     Kernel size for processing readout from U-Net output.
 Not used in training.